Makis Triantafyllopoulos

 Efthimios "Makis" Triantafyllopoulos (Μάκης Τριανταφυλλόπουλος; born 14 August 1954) is a Greek journalist and publisher.
 He was, along with Themos Anastasiadis, the publisher of Proto Thema newspaper and host of two television programmes, Zougla and Kitrinos Typos on Alter Channel.
 He uses his TV programmes to expose political scandals on television, usually using techniques like hidden cameras.
-He founded his own Sunday-newspaper "VETO" and is the owner of "zougla.gr" (jungle.gr), an internet-newspaper in Greece.
+He founded his own Sunday-newspaper VETO and is the owner of "zougla.gr" (jungle.gr), an internet newspaper in Greece.

-Some of his exposés include the football scandal of the so-called Paranga, the judicial scandal in 2005 (the so-called Paradikastiko) and the Fakelaki within the personnel of the National Healthcare Service (ESY) in Greece.
+Some of his exposés include the Paranga football scandal, the Paradikastiko judicial scandal in 2005, and the Fakelaki within the personnel of the Greek National Healthcare Service.

 Biography

 Triantafyllopoulos was born in Thessaloniki in 1954 and is the son of Konstantinos Triantafyllopoulos, a major general in the gendarmerie, who hailed from Leontio in Achaea, and Eugenia.
 His father, who died in January 2012, was an officer and had served for many years in the personal security detail of the late prime minister Georgios Papandreou, at one point as head of the detail.
 During the period of the junta, he was court martialed and exiled.

 His first cousin was Dimitris Triantafyllopoulos, a journalist who had run for political office with New Democracy.

 He studied at the University of Bologna, Italy, before transferring to the law school of the University of Athens.

-He worked as a journalist and became known through his television show Zougla (jungle) and “Kitrinos Typos” (yellow journalism) and collaborated with several television stations: New Channel, Star, Skai, Ant1, Alpha, Alter, Zoom, Extra and Epsilon.
+He worked as a journalist and became known through his television shows Zougla (Jungle) and Kitrinos Typos (Yellow journalism) and collaborated with several television stations: New Channel, Star, Skai, Ant1, Alpha, Alter, Zoom, Extra and Epsilon.

 Along with his broadcast television and publishing activity, he had radio shows and maintains a news website, Zougla.gr.
-In August 2008, he became vice-president of Iraklis FC.
+In August 2008, he became vice-president of Iraklis.